Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-customvision-training/README.md

 ```

 ##### Sample code
-The following sample lets you perform a quick test of the given image based on your custom vision training.
-To know more, Refer the [Azure Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home).
+The following sample performs a quick test of the given image based on your custom vision training.
+To know more, refer to the [Azure Documentation on Custom Vision Services](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home).

 ```typescript
 import {